 Updated pre-event testing (PET) guidelines were also rolled out for selected venues across different settings.
 Events of up to 250 guests no longer require PET, however events with more than 250 attendees will have to continue testing.

-Singapore locals who has received both doses of the Covid-19 will be exempt from PET.
+Singapore locals who have received both doses of the Covid-19 vaccine will be exempt from PET.

 "This announcement comes at an opportune time and is a much-needed boost to the local MICE industry which has remained resilient and agile during these uncertain times," said SACEOS president, Aloysius Arlando.

 One rule that hasn't changed: events with more than 50 attendees will still have to apply to Singapore Tourism Board (STB) for approval by the Ministry of Trade and Industry.
 Details of the application process for the new cap of 750 attendees will be released before the start date of 24 April.